-A criminal complaint filed in the Southern District of New York by the FBI against Konstantin Ignatov, an executive who operated a digital currency exchange and launched an initial coin offering (“ICO“) called OneCoin, sheds some light on the sometimes murky world of digital currency exchange founders.
+A criminal complaint filed in the Southern District of New York by the FBI against Konstantin Ignatova, an executive who helped to operate a digital currency exchange and launched an initial coin offering (“ICO“) called OneCoin, sheds some light on the sometimes murky world of a digital currency exchange founder.

 The ICO and its associated programs, raised approximately €4 billion from investors from 175 countries, and was represented to investors as a legitimate digital currency on its own Blockchain that could be mined.
 In fact, investigators learned that it did not have a Blockchain, was not actually a digital currency and could not be mined.

 The proceeds of the ICO were allegedly laundered through 21 countries, including the Cayman Islands, Jersey and Ireland.

 OneCoin was founded by Dr. Ruja Ignatova, Konstantin Ignatova’s sister.
 She is an Oxford graduate and worked at McKinsey.
 Both are from Bulgaria.
 The complaint states that Ruja Ignatova acquired intelligence and unauthorized access to law enforcement information in Bulgaria, presumably about an investigation into OneCoin, and went dark.
 She has since disappeared.
 And apparently so has much of the money paid by investors for OneCoin.

 The complaint alleges that, at sales events to pitch OneCoin, the Ignatovas represented that the OneCoin Blockchain was “transparent” and had anti-money laundering compliance built-in, none of which was true.
 Such sales pitches took place in the EU, Colombia, Singapore and Argentina.
 On Instagram, Konstantin Ignatova has posted photos of himself beside a OneCoin-branded airplane in Paraguay, driving a Porsche, on yachts and in exotic places in the world.